When I was little I would frequently return home from visiting my father with raging ear infections.

 It’s something I never grew out of.
 Which is probably for the best because two decades later I was diagnosed with endometriosis.

-Cliffs notes: Endometriosis is what happens when the inner lining of the uterus—the endometrium—decides it wants to leave home and settle somewhere exotic, like your abdominal cavity.
+Cliffs notes: Endometriosis is what happens when cells similar to those that make up the inner lining of the uterus decide they want to settle somewhere exotic, like your abdominal wall.
 Or your ovaries.
 Or your bladder.
 Or your bowel.

-Once attached, it grows and spreads until your insides look like Shelob’s cave from Lord of the Rings.
+Once attached, they grow and spread until your insides look like Shelob’s cave from Lord of the Rings.
 In severe cases, your organs can fuse to your abdominal walls, or y’know, your other organs.
 This is exactly as fun as it sounds.

-Pain is one of the most obvious symptoms of endometriosis and is generally what sends people into surgery to be diagnosed.
+Pain is one of the most obvious symptoms of endometriosis and is generally what gets people diagnosed.
 Nothing like throwing up in the shower anytime you have your period to make you beg someone to cut you open.

 I’ve been in pain so long I’ve honestly forgotten what it’s like to not be.
 And it’s hard.
 Fuck me, is it hard.
 I’ve cried my way through many-a-night, and sometimes it’s the pain but mostly it’s the frustration.
 Because while I’m a pro at pain management, even a marathon runner is gonna collapse every couple of hundred miles.